Since the breakthrough of power meters, the meaning of FTP has grown in importance in determining cycling performance.

 FTP data can be accurately obtained with a simple field test since the best forecaster of performance is performance itself.

 Many pro cyclists race very successfully using FTP as the preferred metric.
 FTP is as relevant for a criterium as it is for an ultra-endurance race.
 It’s a good overview of what you’re able to tolerate.
-Because as you know, ride above your FTP and fatigue occurs much sooner.
+Because as you know, riding above your FTP fatigue occurs much sooner.

 As professional cyclists always look at increasing their functional threshold power, what is a good FTP?

 What is a Good FTP?

 I often get asked during group rides “What is a good FTP for my age?”
 But the truth is it depends.